SlimeKnights/slimeknights.github.io/docs/json/ingredients.md

 ---
 layout: page
 title: Ingredients
+description: This page covers common ingredient formats used in SlimeKnights mods.
+In addition to the common item ingredients used in many mods, it also defines format for ingredients matching fluids and entities.
 ---

+{{page.description}}

 Ingredients are used in many different JSON formats to represent an input which also has the ability to display a full list of matching inputs (unlike [predicates](../predicates)).